uo-ec607/lectures/08-regression/08-regression.md

 ##    -13.8103       0.6386
 ```

 The resulting object is pretty terse, but that's only because it buries most of its valuable information --- of which there is a lot --- within its internal list structure.
 You can use the `str()` function to view this structure.
-Or, if you want to be fancy, the interactive `listviewer::jsonedit()` function that we saw in the previous lecture is nice option.
+Or, if you want to be fancy, the interactive `listviewer::jsonedit()` function that we saw in the previous lecture is a nice option.

 ```r